 Project Days on ‘Peace and Sustainable Development’

-From 22nd to 24th June 2016 we organized and led project days at the German School in Madrid, on the topic of ‘Peace and Sustainable Development’.
+From 22nd to 24th June 2016 we organized and led project days at the German School in Madrid, Spain on the topic of ‘Peace and Sustainable Development’.
 For this purpose we prepared material to cover three days of class for all 5th to 11th graders, offering educative material and structured lesson plans for teachers, as well as an introductory teacher’s training on peace education.
 During these days, around 900 students critically engaged with interactive learning processes on the topics of ‘social inequality’, ‘sustainable consumption’, ‘crisis for refugees’ and ‘terrorism’.
 The students teamed up and worked on subtopics which they connected in their debates within and across different classrooms and prepared results, which were shown at the final summer party for all students, teachers and parents.

-* Enabling Encounters & Fostering Empathic Engagement
+* Fostering Community Engagement

 We want to get people from diverse generations and cultures get together in a series of organized events.
 The purpose is to build bridges between local communities and to promote empathic engagement among different people and with the environment.